-The next big point to remember is that diet is essential to getting abs, especially if you have a month to do it.
-That’s where the phrase abs are made in the kitchen comes from.
-The body fat we mentioned above is so hard to lose and so easy to gain that you really need to watch your caloric intake.
+The next big point to remember is that diet is essential to getting abs.
+That’s where the phrase ‘abs are made in the kitchen‘ comes from.
+The body fat we mentioned is so hard to lose and so easy to gain, that you really need to watch your caloric intake.
 The amount of food that you would have to substitute is likely going to be unsustainable for a natural and realistic diet.

-Even if you did manage to get the six-pack in the 30-day window, the chances of you being able to keep it up are incredibly slim.
+Even if you did manage to get a six-pack in the 30-day window, the chances of you being able to keep it up are incredibly slim.
 You’d likely actually put on more weight with the change in your metabolic rate from making such drastic changes.
 Time isn’t a factor!

 You Need Strong Abs

-For real definition, as well as your diet, you, of course, need to train your abs.
+For real definition, as well as your diet, you need to train your abs.
 You’ll need to be doing an incredibly intensive workout on a regular basis, daily for sure, and for vast amounts of time.
 It’s always easier to see muscles that have been trained and have more mass.

 If your abs aren’t already strong going into this scheme, it’s probably just not going to happen for you.
 Even if it does, it’s going to be dramatically time-consuming to really power through both upper and lower ab workouts.
 Diet and exercise together are your only chance.
 Get a strong set of abs with one of our weight benches, perfect for core exercises like decline crunches, plank knee tucks, side plank crunches and leg lifts.

 You Need To Maintain Your Abs, Too

 Combining the two factors means that it is nearly impossible to do unless you’re already in good shape and need to make minimal changes.
 In the incredibly rare case that you could manage it, maintaining it would be near impossible.